realslacker/BW.Utils.GroupPolicy.WMIFilter/docs/New-WmiFilterList.md

 New-WmiFilterObject 'SELECT * FROM Win32_TerminalServiceSetting WHERE TerminalServerMode = 1' -NameSpace 'root\CIMv2\TerminalServices' -WmiFilterList $WmiFilterList
 ```

-This is the same result as Example 2, however this time we are appending
-filters to a WmiFilterList object instead.
+This is the same result as Example 2, however this time we are appending filters to a WmiFilterList object instead.

 ## PARAMETERS

 ### -WmiFilterObject
-WMI filter objects from New-WmiFilterObject.
+WMI filter objects from New-WmiFilterObject

 ```yaml
 Type: WmiFilterObject[]